Watch a 5 Minute Demo

 In order for Iterable to secure sensitive data (e.g., PII) assets, it employs a number of authentication and authorization controls that are designed to protect against unauthorized access.

 • Authentication – Iterable requires the use of a unique user ID for each employee.
 Accounts are used to identify each person’s activity on Iterable’s network and systems, including access to customer (PII) data.
 This unique account is used for every system at Iterable.
-Upon hire, an employee is assigned a user ID by Iterable’s Information Security team and is granted a default set of privileges, described below.
-At the termination of an employee’s employment, the user ID and the account’s access to Iterable network resources is disabled.
-Where passwords are used for authentication (e.g., signing into a system), systems enforce Iterable’s password policies, including password expiration, restrictions to password reuse, and sufficient password complexity.
-Where applicable, Iterable employs and enforces the use of two-factor authentication, which includes access to production environments and resources.
-Third-party and non- essential application sign-on is handled by using Okta’s Single Sign-On system, which also uses two-factor authentication.
+Upon hire, an employee is assigned a user ID and is granted a limited, default set of privileges.
+At the termination of an employee’s employment, the user ID and the account’s access to Iterable network resources are disabled.
+Where passwords are used for authentication (e.g., signing into a system), systems enforce Iterable’s password policies which closely follow NIST 800-64 best practices, including strong, complex passwords over frequent changes, restrictions to password reuse, timeout and lockout settings, and sufficient password complexity.
+System access, including third-party application and corporate network sign-on, is handled using Okta SSO, which requires two-factor authentication (2FA).
+Iterable further restricts 2FA access to Okta SSO to either username/password and YubiKey or username/password and biometric authentication.
+Privileged access to production systems and PII requires additional unique ID/password, MFA, VPN, and SSH authentication, as applicable to the sensitivity of the application.

 Media Disposal